jacobalbano/nte-grammar/articles/Chapter 0/Fundamental terminology.md

 __Clause__
 The last of the main parts to cover here is a clause.
 We've been saying "sentence" so far and I think we all have a general understanding of what a sentence is.
 A clause gets a bit more technical as it can overlap with our general idea of a sentence sometimes.

+#todo: consider introducing each term of speech in its own article, then using the embed feature to embed them all together in a reference document